 This is a list of small business ideas for women, but that doesn’t mean that a man can’t use this list to find something too.
-Many women find that they have it rough when it comes to trying to start a business.
+Women represent a growing percentage of the workforce, but many struggle to find jobs.

 Does everyone always rave when the time comes to try your cookies at the bake sale?
 Have friends and family members been in awe of your cakes for years?